encodedQuery Reference

 Forbidden Operators

-• ^NQ - Squid allows configurations to be restricted by the role of the caller and configurations to define view filter that limit the returned data.
-Both together are a security feature (TODO add link to corresponding documentation). ^NQ would add a top level OR clause to any query allowing a caller to circumvent any set restrictions.
+^NQ— Squid allows configurations to be restricted by the role of the caller and configurations to define view filters that limit the returned data.
+Both together are a security feature — see Query Security for the full threat model.^NQadds a top-level OR clause (New Query— see ServiceNow KB0564887 and Operators available for filters and queries) to any query, allowing a caller to circumvent any set restrictions.

 Including a forbidden operator in an encodedQuery is considered an error condition and the request is rejected.